 Frequently Asked Questions

-Yes, the call for interested community associations is now open!
+While the funding available for the ENMAX Community Solar Fund has been fully allocated to projects at this time, we would still like to hear from interested community associations as we work to identify potential partners for future renewable energy opportunities!
 If you think your community association building would be a good candidate for a solar energy system, please fill out the expression of interest form available here.

 There is no specific age requirement for the building to be eligible.
 However, the building must be generally in good condition and the roof must not be scheduled for replacement in the near term in order for the solar installations to be feasible.

 While there is no specific size requirement, very small buildings may be challenged to produce enough energy to be financially viable in the long term.

 The City and ENMAX are targeting to address 100% of the capital cost of systems up to 100kW in size.
 However, the investment amount will be decided on a case by case basis depending on the size of available roof space, available funding, and the ability to solicit additional funds from other sources.